Nightbeast: Release

-Nightbeast was first released on DVD on September 28, 2004, by Troma, and was later reissued on DVD on February 24, 2009, along with Blood, Boobs & Beast, a documentary about Don Dohler's life and career.
+Nightbeast was first released on DVD on September 28, 2004, by Troma, and was later reissued on DVD on February 24, 2009, along with Blood, Boobs & Beast, a documentary about Don Dohler's life and career. since then, the film was released on Blu-ray by Vinegar Syndrome.

 Reception

 TV Guide panned the film, awarding it one out of four stars, stating, "Although the special effects (including some startling uses of gore makeup) are noteworthy, the actors aren't given much to do other than stand around and talk.
 The final result is disappointing".
 Bill Gibron of DVD Talk rated it 2.5/5 stars and called it "an angry middle aged man's cry for attention".
 Mark L. Miller of Ain't It Cool News wrote, "All in all, Nightbeast is drive-in, beer-swilling, audience-heckling fun."

-Nightbeast was featured in a Red Letter Media Halloween special in 2013.
+Nightbeast was featured in the 2013 Halloween episode of Red Letter Media's Best of the Worst.
 Among other things, the group discussed the film's similarity to Dohler's other work, hokey acting, and improved special effects.
 Mike Stoklasa called Nightbeast, "just a terrible film."

 In August 2016, Nightbeast was featured on Rooster Teeth's Theater Mode web show.